Essilor Lenses: lenses for prescription glasses.

 “SolarFlair Sun UV” lens treatment, if being used with a tinted or polarised lens (this treatment is not able to be applied to mirror coated lenses – as the lens will come with a generic multi-coat).

-There is no such thing as a scratch proof coating,rather scratch resistance is achieved by hard coating in the mould,or by spin or dip methods.
-TD2 is a two layer dip coating on both sides as opposed to a front side hard coat only.
+Processing variables such as temperature and humidity also impact these features.
+It is essential to have a clean and controlled process to achieve a coating with optimized optical properties and mechanical performance.
+There is no such thing as a scratch-proof coating.
+Instead scratch resistance is achieved by hard coating in the mould or by spin or dip methods.
+TD2 is a two-layer dip coating on both sides as opposed to a front side hard coat only.

 Dip coating is a much more intensive and consistent process using two different layers and different curing processes – it gives a much more even hard coat.